AgoraIO-Community/Cloud-Recording-iOS/Cloud Recording your iOS Agora Video Chat.md

 ## Building Our App

 We’ll be using the [Agora UIKit for iOS](https://github.com/AgoraIO-Community/iOS-UIKit) to make the video calling implementation simpler.
-If you’re new to the Agora platform, I recommend reading through the blog to understand how to build a video chat app.
-We’ll take that as a basis and discuss how to add cloud recording to it.
+If you’re new to the Agora UIKit library or the Agora platform, I'd recommend reading through the following blog before getting started.

-If you just want the final app, you can go to this [repo](https://github.com/EkaanshArora/Agora-RN-Recording/blob/main/App.tsx).
+We’ll start from the branch `blog-start` from this [repo](https://github.com/AgoraIO-Community/Cloud-Recording-iOS/tree/blog-start) to get started.
+This branch has the basic video calling implemented, it just needs the cloud recording and token fetching added in the placeholders.

 ### Getting the Boilerplate

-Make sure you have satisfied the prerequisites for creating and building a React Native app.
-Git clone or download the ZIP file from the [main branch](https://github.com/EkaanshArora/Agora-RN-Quickstart).
+Make sure you have satisfied the prerequisites for creating and building an iOS app.
+Git clone or download the ZIP file from the [blog-start branch](https://github.com/AgoraIO-Community/Cloud-Recording-iOS/tree/blog-start).
 In the project directory, execute pod install to install the right CocoaPods.

 ### Adding Credentials